mysql-net/MySqlConnector/docs/content/api/MySqlConnector/MySqlDataSourceBuilder/UseLoggerFactory.md

 ## Return Value

-This object, so that method calls can be chained.
+This builder, so that method calls can be chained.

 ## See Also